Risk Management Plan

 6. Risk management plan

 The final step is to create a plan for each risk that you have evaluated.
-The document contains the details of the risk assessment, risk analysis and the tolerance or strategies for the risk.
+The document contains the details of the risk assessment, risk analysis and the tolerance or mitigation strategies for the risk.
 It also highlights policies and procedures for how you plan to mitigate the risk and can help when training your staff.

 Best practices to ensure the success of your risk management plan

 Risk management plans are crucial to the success of any business.
-This means that not only is it good practice to create a risk management plan but you must also do what you can to maintain it.
+This means that not only is it good practice to create a risk management plan, but you must also do what you can to maintain it.
 After all, the risks to your business are constantly evolving, which means your risk management plan should evolve along with it.

 Generally speaking, risk management plans fail for one of three reasons: an insufficient budget, modelling errors, or ignoring the risks.
-But there are key ways you can avoid falling into some of these traps.
-Namely, by regularly monitoring your plan.
-If you continue to evaluate and examine your risks, you can amend your plan to address said risks.
-As you discover new risks, use the guide above to help you identify, prioritize, evaluate, and maintain the risk.
+But there are key ways you can avoid falling into some of these traps, namely, by regularly monitoring your plan.

 The importance of risk management